Robotics-CSE-571/dt-machine-learning-base-environment/README.md

 Which should list your GPU devices which is available within the docker image.
 Otherwise there is some issue in your setup.

-## Build the image for laptop
+## Build and run the image on Laptop

 It is going to be relatively time consuming

 ```bash
 dts devel build  -f
 ```

-## Run the image on laptop but connected to roscore on the robot

 change the robot name and ip according to yours.